 Above: The glass studio at "Burning Issues" in Whangarei, spacious and well-equipped.

-Above: Keith Mahy in his new studio in Whangarei.
+Above: The late Keith Mahy in his studio in Whangarei.

 Keith Mahy is one of the artists featured in the author's book about New Zealand Glass.
 This book covers both extensive historical information and current glass artists in New Zealand, with some superb photographs and explanatory text.